goravel/goravel/README.md

 # Abuout Goravel

-Goravel is a web application framework with expressive, elegant syntax.
-Tribute to Laravel.
+Goravel is a web application framework with complete functions and good scalability.
+As a starting scaffolding to help Golang developers quickly build their own applications.

-## TODO
+## Main Function

 - [x] Config
 - [x] Http